-Victims then become very emotional and "support the cause”, convinced also by the huge amount of ‘likes’.
+Victims then become very emotional and "support the cause”, also convinced by the huge amount of ‘likes’.
 All bogus, but very believable.
 There have been several cases like this on Facebook.
-The picture presented at the top is one of multiple ones that scammers used.
+The pictures presented at the top of this article are some of the multiple ones that scammers used.

 Watch the video below to see in action the Sick Baby Campaign scam.

 How To Avoid The Sick Baby Campaign Scam:

 It's hard indeed, especially since the recommendation to click ‘like’ comes from one of your good friends.
 Your best bet is to verify that a claim is true before you 'like' or 'share' it.
 You can google the name of the campaign adding the word “scam” at the end – see what comes up!

 Don't repost it, and make sure you report it and delete it from your wall or posts.